Ulverston

-Ulverston is a market town and a civil parish in the South Lakeland district of Cumbria, England.
-In the 2001 census the parish had a population of 11,524, increasing at the 2011 census to 11,678.
+Ulverston is a market town and civil parish in Westmorland and Furness, Cumbria, England.
 Historically in Lancashire, it lies a few miles south of the Lake District National Park and just north-west of Morecambe Bay, within the Furness Peninsula.
 Lancaster is 39 mi to the east, Barrow-in-Furness 10 mi to the south-west and Kendal 25 mi to the north-east.
+In the 2001 census the parish had a population of 11,524, increasing at the 2011 census to 11,678.

 History

 The name Ulverston, first noted as Ulurestun in the Domesday Book of 1086, consists of an Old Norse personal name, Úlfarr, or the Old English Wulfhere, with the Old English tūn, meaning farmstead or village.
 The personal names Úlfarr and Wulfhere both imply "wolf warrior" or "wolf army", which explains the presence of a wolf on the town's coat of arms.
 The loss of the initial W in Wulfhere can be linked to Scandinavian influence in the region.
 Locally, the town has traditionally been known as Oostan.
 Other variants include Oluestonam (1127), and Uluereston (1189).
+The name was spelled "Ulverstone" until at least 1888.

 The market charter granted in 1280 by Edward I was for a market on Thursdays.
 The town retains its market-town appearance; market days are now Thursdays and Saturdays.
 The charter also allowed public houses to open from 10:30 am to 11:00 pm, regardless of other statute on the books.
 The present Saturday market includes in the summer craft stalls, charity stalls and locally produced ware on "Made in Cumbria" stalls.

+The parish church is a listed building and was founded in the 12th century.